 A blog with no content is nothing, a blog with mediocre content is just another blog in the millions of already published blogs, a blog with great content is a money making business.

 Having said that, it is important to understand from the beginning the importance of content for your blog’s success.

 Great (good, superb or fantastic – you choose) content, will get you traffic (we will see below how), credibility and make you money (in different ways).

 So, what is great content?

 Great blog content is not necessarily text, it can be images, videos, infographics or even audio.
-BUT, for the purpose of achieving high rankings in Google (and other search engines), your content should be primarily text.
+BUT, for the purpose of achieving high rankings on Google (and other search engines), your content should be primarily text.

 As I mentioned above, at the beginning keep it simple.
-Later on, for best results, you can combine text with other forms to make your content more interesting.
+Later on, for the best results, you can combine text with other forms to make your content more interesting.